Nonprofit Technology Roadmap

 A strong board packet highlights:

-• The outcomes this roadmap is intended to improve
+• The outcomes this technology roadmap is intended to improve

 • The top initiatives by horizon